ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

     $ ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"

   However, you do not need to specify the entire message.
-If you are just changing the linear or angular velocity, you can just specify the values you want to change.
+  If you are only changing the linear or angular velocity, specify just the values you want to change.

   For example, if you want to change the linear velocity to 2.0 and keep the angular velocity at 1.8, you can do the following: